 “Long-time advocates point out that this building method can take half the time than traditional ones, while its controlled manufacturing assures higher quality and less material waste.
 But its acceptance has long been stymied by hesitant developers, unions, government officials and others who are resistant to change, and, in some cases, afraid of losing work.”

+This alone shows that modular buildings are positive, despite the reluctance of some.
+Commercial modular buildings are even being produced now, with shipping container restaurants becoming increasingly popular as an alternative to conventionally built buildings.
+This way, restaurants can be opened faster whilst being equipped with a modern, comfortable, and customized facility.
 For developers and owners, this hesitancy among key players means your first modular project will be the hardest, until the project team has had a chance to try modular and experience the benefits firsthand.
 There are so many new things to consider with your first modular project that you’ve not had to deal with before.
 For example, choosing the best Modular Building HVAC Systems to use on your modular building is often challenging.
+There are many different HVAC brands to choose from and it is easy to get swamped in all the choices.
+This decision can be made easier by visiting Green Horizon One Hour Heating and Air Conditioning and reading their list of the top 5 HVAC brands.

 Getting your GC on board with modular